-WRVS became the first radio station in Elizabeth City and one of the first radio stations in Northeast North Carolina to broadcast using HD Radio TM technology.
+WRVS became the first radio station in Elizabeth City and one of the first radio stations in northeastern North Carolina to broadcast using HD Radio TM technology.

 WRVS' single largest and most important source of funding is you, the listener.
-Your gracious donations help to bring you all of the programs you enjoy on WRVS-FM and WRVS-HD1.
-Those programs include NPR shows such as Morning Edition and Marian McPartland's Piano Jazz as well as other nationally syndicated programs like The Tavis Smiley Show on PRI.
+Your gracious donations help to bring you all of the programs you enjoy on WRVS-FM, HD1 and HD2.
+Those programs include NPR shows such as Morning Edition and All Things Considered as well as other nationally syndicated programs.
 But, WRVS does not stop there.
-We keep our listeners informed with original programming such as The Viking Sports Network, The HBCU Nation Radio Show, and NENC Sports Radio Show.
+We keep our listeners informed with original programming such as The Viking Sports Network and Around the Town with Hez Brown.

 The original student staff consisted of Ed Oakley (On-Air Personality/Public affairs), Gary Shearod (On-Air Personality/Student Music Director), Aerek Stephens (Sports/On-Air Personality), "The Almost Famous" Darius Morris (On-Air Personality/Sports), Stephanie Allen (News/Public Affairs), Pamela Brown (News/Public Affairs) and, Alvera Gunn (News/Public Affairs).